cgwire/kitsu/docs/publish/README.md

 To define a preview as a thumbnail, the preview MUST have been uploaded as a revision.

-To publish a preview, picture, or video, select the **PUBLISH REVISION** tab on the comment panel of the task.
+To publish a preview, picture, or video, select the **PUBLISH REVISION** tab on the task's comment panel.

 You can use the preview as a **thumbnail** on the asset or shot task.
 It helps to recognize the assets/shots on the main pages.
-On the list page, click on the status you want, then on the right panel, click the **Preview** button (1).
+On the list page, click on the status you want, then click the **Preview** button (1) on the right panel.

 ![Thumbnail Button](../img/getting-started/pannel_history.png)

-Once you have clicked on the button, you can choose if you want to pick the first or any frame; once the frame is selected, you see the thumbnail appear, and the button turns gray.
+Once you click on the button, you can choose to pick the first or any frame; once the frame is selected, the thumbnail appears, and the button turns gray.

 ![thumbnail applied](../img/getting-started/pannel_history_thumbnail.png)

 ## Apply thumbnail automatically

-On the production, user the navigation menu to go to the setting page
+On the production, use the navigation menu to go to the settings page

 ![setting menu](../img/getting-started/drop_down_menu_setting.png)